On this page18 sections

 The Student Visa must be applied for at the Spanish consulate in your country of residence before traveling to Spain:

-- Obtain an acceptance letter from your Spanish educational institution — this is the foundation of your entire application
+Get your acceptance letter from your Spanish educational institution — this is the foundation of your entire application.

-- Gather financial documentation proving you can cover tuition and living costs
+Prepare bank statements, scholarship letters, or sponsor guarantees proving you can cover tuition and living costs.

-- Obtain a criminal record certificate — apostilled and translated into Spanish (required for stays longer than six months)
+2-4 weeksGet your certificate apostilled and translated into Spanish.
+Required for stays longer than six months.

-- Wait for processing — typically 30 to 45 calendar days, though this varies significantly by consulate
+30-45 daysTypically 30 to 45 calendar days, though this varies significantly by consulate.

-- Collect your visa and travel to Spain before the visa expiry date
+Travel to Spain before the visa expiry date.

 Crucial timing tip: Begin the visa application process at least 3 to 4 months before your program start date.
 Some consulates (particularly in the US, China, and India) have backlogs during summer months.
 Late applications risk starting your program without proper documentation.